 If you're like us, you spend the majority of home time in your bedroom.
 That's why this space deserves all the attention you can devote to it.
 To start, invest in a good bed—it's worth it!
 Also, you can fill your bed with pillows if that's how you roll, but it's best for your sleep and your neck if there's just one (a good one) under your head at night.

-Work on a lighting plan—if you love to sleep in total darkness, get blackout curtains.
+Work on a lighting plan—if you love to sleep in total darkness, order blackout curtains.
 If you're light-sensitive, use lamps that diffuse light and create a warm glow.
 If natural light boosts your mood, buy muslin curtains that let light in while offering privacy.

 Invest in a good set of fluffy towels and make bath or shower time as good as a trip to the spa with aroma therapy and bath bombs.
 Wrap yourself in a comfy robe for maximum self-care.